nicslabdev/MOTAM-nRF52_Beacons/README.md

 MOTAM project uses nRF52840 PDK by Nordic Semiconductor in order to improve some aspects of the developed beacons like more security or a longer coverage range.

-This is possible thanks to the new improvements of Bluetooth 5: long range and extended advertisements.
+This is possible thanks to some of the new improvements of Bluetooth 5: long range and extended advertisements.

-## nRF52 software version ##
+## Requirements ##

 Currently, this project use:

-- nRF5 SDK v15.0.0
+- nRF5 SDK version 15.0.0
 - S140 SoftDevice v6.0.0 API
+- nRF52840 DK (PCA10056)

 ## Get started ##